 It is notable that the G16 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
+Both the 450D and the G16 have been discontinued, but can regularly be found used on ebay.
+The 450D was replaced by the Canon 500D, while the G16 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 450D or the Canon G16 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.